alvincjin/Niagara/README.md

 # Niagara

-Niagara is a open-source project written in Scala for evaluating cutting-edge distributed systems, e.g. Spark, Akka, Cassandra, Kafka, etc.
+Niagara is a open-source a DaaS platform written in Scala for evaluating cutting-edge distributed systems, e.g. Spark, Akka, Cassandra, Kafka, etc.

 # Modules